Noxafil® 40 mg/mL oral suspension

 This medicine can also be used to prevent fungal infections in adults who are at high-risk of getting a fungal infection, such as:

-- patients who have a weak immune system due to having chemotherapy for “acute myelogenous leukemia” (AML) or “myelodysplastic syndromes” (MDS)
+- patients who have a weak immune system due to having chemotherapy for “acute myelogenous leukaemia” (AML) or “myelodysplastic syndromes” (MDS)

 - patients having “high-dose immunosuppressive therapy” after “hematopoietic stem cell transplant” (HSCT).